JNRowe/rdial/doc/rdial.1.rst

 Switch to another task

 -x, --from-dir
-   use directory name as task
+    Use directory name as task name.

 -n, --new
-   start a new task
+    Start a new task.

 -m <message>, --message <message>
-   closing message for current task
+    Closing message for current task.

 -F <file>, --file <file>
-   read closing message for current task from file
+    Read closing message for current task from file.

+--help
+    Show help message and exit.

 ``run``
 '''''''